Kapendev/parin/README.md

 # Parin

-Parin is a lightweight and beginner-friendly 2D game engine for the D programming language.
+A lightweight and beginner-friendly 2D game engine for the D programming language.
 It focuses on providing a simple foundation for building 2D games.

 ```d